moov-io/iso8583-connection/README.md

 ok      github.com/moov-io/iso8583-connection   26.079s
 ```

-It shows that 53K messages were sent and recieved by both client and server in 1sec.
+It shows that 53K messages were sent and received by both client and server in 1sec.

 *BenchmarkProcessNNN*, where NNN is the number of messages to send, is another type of benchmark.
 In
 this benchmark, the we send and receive messages to the server concurrently by running NNN goroutines.